AuroAi/carla_apollo_bridge/README.md

 #### Create an ego vehicle and client

-Run these commands inside the carla-cyber container
+Run these commands inside the carla-apollo container

 ```
-# run in carla-cyber container:
+# run in carla-apollo container:

-cd ~/carla_cyber_bridge
+cd ~/carla_apollo_bridge
 python examples/run_bridge.py
 ```

 In another terminal...

 ```
-# run in carla-cyber container in another terminal:
+# run in carla-apollo container in another terminal:

-cd ~/carla_cyber_bridge
+cd ~/carla_apollo_bridge
 python examples/manual_control.py
 ```

 #### Interfacing with the simulation

-For interfacing with the simulator, a copy of the Carla PythonAPI is included in the carla-cyber container.
+For interfacing with the simulator, a copy of the Carla PythonAPI is included in the carla-apollo container.
 Some uses:

 ```
-# run in another carla-cyber container terminal:
+# run in another carla-apollo container terminal:
-cd ~/carla_cyber_bridge/carla-python-0.9.6
+cd ~/carla_apollo_bridge/carla-python-0.9.6

 # change the map
 python util/config.py -m Town04 --host 172.17.0.1